 In retrospect, therefore, Hosea interpreted God’s encouragement to him to enter into this unhappy match as a directive at the very start: “Go, take to yourself a wife of harlotry” . . ., even though the Lord may not have used such shocking terms. . . .

-Subsequently, on the same page of their book, Geisler and Howe make several other comments about the matter, including the following:
+Subsequently, on the same page of the same book, Geisler and Howe make several other comments about prostitution, including the following: